Do Sugar Gliders Live In The Rainforest

 1. Arboreal lifestyle: Sugar gliders are arboreal creatures, which means they spend most of their lives in trees.
 Their bodies are adapted for climbing and gliding through the forest canopy, allowing them to effortlessly move from branch to branch.

-See also Sugar Glider Penis
+See also How To Teach Sugar Glider Tricks

 2. Nocturnal behavior: These adorable marsupials are primarily active at night, which is a common characteristic among rainforest-dwelling animals.
 This adaptation helps them avoid daytime predators and take advantage of the abundance of insect prey available during the nighttime hours.